fullstack-storyteller/Notes/azure/az-900/17-azure-tools.md

 - In command prompt, issue command `az login` and give credentials.

 - Once logged in, you can issue this command to return the resource groups from the a specific region: `az group list --query "[?location=='eastus']"`

+## Azure Cloudshell

+We can use cloudshell to directly interact with
+Azure resources. you will have the option to use bash as well as powershell in cloudshell

+**Note:** You must have an exisitng storage account to work with Azure cloudshell